gfjallais/GFJallais/README.md

 - 🐍 Interested in Python, Data Science, ML and AI

-- 📚 I’m a freshman at UFMG (Universidade Federal de Minas Gerais)
+- 📚 I’m a sophomore at UFMG (Universidade Federal de Minas Gerais)

 - 👀 I’m looking to collaborate on any kind of projects